saona-raimundo/preexplorer/To do.md

 - [ ] Heatmaps:
   - It is a recurrent plotting
+  - [ ] Comparison
-  - [ ] Do comparisons by grid-plotting.
+    - Do comparisons by grid-plotting.
 - [ ] Check out:
   - https://serialmentor.com/dataviz/
   - https://serialmentor.com/